lanl/singularity-eos/doc/sphinx/src/contributing.rst

 =============

-If you have any trouble with the project, or are interested in participating, please contact us by creating an issue on the github repository, or submit a pull request!
+If you have any trouble with the project, or are interested in participating, please contact us by creating an issue on the GitHub repository, or submit a pull request!

 Pull request protocol